evlaV/steamos-atomupd/doc/client.md

 Note that we WANT to reboot (and not poweroff) after an update is applied.
-And the machine should boot with full capabilities (not low-power), so that the GPU is enabled, and things like building the graphics driver (ie. dkms) can happen.
+And the machine should boot with full capabilities (not low-power), so that the GPU is enabled, and things like building the graphics driver (i.e. dkms) can happen.
 Only after this is done, we can consider that the update is complete, which means that the user can boot his device and use it immediately, rather than wait 2 minutes because dkms is running to "finish" the update (that would be